The Lord’s Prayer — Part 3

 “Heaven is a place on Earth,” said the Belinda Carlisle song.
 But that is not what Christianity teaches.
 (Even though the words could be applied to God, Sister Act style.)

-What Jesus is telling his followers is that like a good Father, God is approachable.
+What Jesus is telling his followers is that as a good Father, God is approachable.
 God has come down.
 God is not remote.

 |<< First The Lord’s Prayer